All Episodes

 So you've got a story here that she knew she was trafficking illegally in violation of an agreement she had signed.

-She was trafficking in top secret classified information.
+She was trafficking in top-secret, classified information.

-And what you're not told daily, but that is still going on is that the FBI is still really investigating this, and it said that the director, James Comey, is personally involved in it.
+And what you're not told daily, but that is still going on, is that the FBI is still really investigating this.

 But then you have to remember, on the other hand, that she's a Democrat.

-Because nothing usually ends up happening to Democrats.
+And since she's a Democrat, never mind, because nothing usually ends up happening to Democrats.

-The BizPack Review, Hillary Clinton puts on a brave face, but sources say she's in big trouble.
+From BizPack Review, Hillary Clinton puts on a brave face, but sources say she's in big trouble.

-Frequent Fox News contributor Monica Crowley said that according to two FBI sources, Clinton ran at least two emails through her private server containing the highest classification of information top secret.
+Frequent Fox News contributor Monica Crowley said that according to two FBI sources, Clinton ran at least two emails through her private server containing the highest classification of information, top secret.

-And there have been other bits of evidence, such as the free beacon story we just had.
+And there have been other bits of evidence, such as the Free Beacon story we just had.

 There's actually more than two top secret or classified emails.

-I've I've seen a number as high as 600.
+I've seen a number as high as 600.

 Hillary Clinton discussed criminal justice reform.